Harry Rawson: Military service

-Admiral Rawson was appointed commander of British naval forces at the Cape of Good Hope and West Coast of Africa Station in 1895 and held that post at the time of the Benin Expedition which was regarded in British circles largely as a stroke of disciplined and coordinated planning:
+Admiral Rawson was appointed commander of British naval forces at the Cape of Good Hope and West Coast of Africa Station in 1895.
+During July and August of that year, he oversaw actions including the burning of Gongoro and the storming of Mweli.
+In December 1895 to January 1896, he supported the Fourth Anglo-Asanti War, which led to the removal of Prempeh I of Asanteman.
+He was also responsible for organizing the Benin Punitive Expedition, participating in the looting.
+At the time, the Benin Expedition which was regarded in British circles largely as a stroke of disciplined and coordinated planning:

 In twenty-nine days a force of 1,200 men, coming from three places between 3000 and 4500 m. from the Benin river, was landed, organized, equipped and provided with transport.
 Five days later the city of Benin was taken, and in twelve days more the men were re-embarked, and the ships coaled and ready for any further service.

 Rawson was also the commanding officer of the British forces in the Anglo-Zanzibar War, the shortest war in history, which lasted for 38 minutes on 27 August 1896.
 For this he was made a Knight Commander of the Order of the Bath and a first class member of the Order of the Brilliant Star of Zanzibar.
 He commanded the Channel Squadron from 1898 to April 1901, with HMS Majestic as flagship.
 He was also a recipient of the Grand Cross of the Military Order of Aviz of Portugal, Order of Hamondieh of Zanzibar and Order of Osmanieh of the Ottoman Empire and Civic Cross of Belgium.